danielglista/Alumni-Database/README.md

 ## Getting Started

-The following instruction are for setting up and running a local instance of this repository.
-Click [here](https://alumni-database.herokuapp.com/) if your looking for the live website.
+The following instructions are for setting up and running a local instance of this repository.
+Click [here](https://alumni-database.herokuapp.com/) if you're looking for the live website.

 ### Prerequisites